ec-jrc/lisflood-code/docs/4_Static-Maps_channel-geometry/index.md

 The channel mask map is used to identify the cells that have channels.
 The grid-cells that have a channel length (see chanlength map creation below) above zero are assigned to the Boolean field '1', the grid-cells that have a channel length below or equal to zero are assigned with NoData.

 ### MCT Channel mask (chanmct)
-The  MCT channel mask map is used to identify the cells using the Muskingum-Cunge-Todini diffusive wave routing.
+The  MCT channel mask map is used to identify the cells using the Muskingum-Cunge-Todini diffusive wave routing (details on the routing methodology are available in the [OS LISFLOOD Model Documentation](https://ec-jrc.github.io/lisflood-model/)).
 The grid-cells that have a riverbed slope < *ChanGradMaxMCT* (default value 0.001) and a set number of upstream grid cells also meeting the same condition are assigned to the mask.
 All downstream channel pixels of any of the pixels using MCT wave routing are also added to the mask.
+The OS LISFLOOD utility [mctrivers](https://github.com/ec-jrc/lisflood-utilities#mctrivers) can be used to generate the MCT channel mask.

 ### Side slope (chans)
 The channel side slope map is calculated by dividing the horizontal distance (referred as 'dx' in Figure 42) by vertical distance (referred as 'dy' in Figure 42); here ‘1’ was assigned to all the grid cells, which correspond to a 45° angle of the side slope.